cami-rs/cami-helpers-tests/README.md

 ## Why is this not a part of camigo-helpers?

+It cannot.
 This depends on both `camigo` and `camigo-helpers`.
-But, since `camigo` depends on `camigo-helpers`, if we made these tests a part of `camigo-helpers`, it would fail: "circular dependencies."
+But, `camigo` also depends on `camigo-helpers`.
+If we moved these tests to `camigo-helpers` instead, it would fail: "circular dependencies."